 The Authority's Title VI Policy was approved and adopted by the Board of Directors in September 2012.
+It is currently under revision and will be available in June 2021.

 Title VI Civil Rights Complaints

 Any individual, group of individuals, or entity who feels they have been denied equal access to any California High-Speed Rail Authority program, service, or activity because of race, color, or national origin, sex, age, disability, or low-income, is encouraged to file a formal complaint with the High-Speed Rail Authority's Title VI Coordinator.
 Depending upon the complaint, the US Department of Transportation (DOT), and the U.S. Department of Justice (DOJ) may also be contacted.